Last updated 7th July, 2018

 Those who grew up around him remember him memorizing and quoting sections of the Bible, keen for others to listen and engage.
 For a dyslexic child, his ability to recite complex passages was noted but he suffered bullying throughout his childhood, thought to have contributed to why he dropped out of school in the 11th grade age 16 years old.

 At 20 years old, David Koresh joined the Church of The Seventh Day Adventists, an avenue for his eagerness to learn and a place to share his understanding.
-His behaviour however was not always good and he found himself kicked out of the Church after too many incidents for them to tolerate.
+His behavior, however, was not always good and he found himself kicked out of the Church after too many incidents for them to tolerate.

 History of the Branch Davidians – Who Were They?